Merkel is pushing for further tightening of the lockdown

-Germany is facing a possibly massive tightening and week-long extension of the corona lockdown.
-As the Tagesspiegel learned from government circles, the Chancellery and several federal states are considering shutting down public transport to get the infection numbers under control.
+Germany is facing a tightening and week-long extension of the corona lockdown.
+As the Tagesspiegel learned from government circles, the Chancellery and several federal states are considering significantly reducing the number of passengers in public transport in order to get the infection numbers under control.
 “That would not only affect buses, underground and suburban trains, but also Deutsche Bahn,” it said.
 More severe restrictions on freedom of movement are also being discussed.

 The Federal Press Office did not want to comment on this.
-As the dpa reports, Chancellor Merkel rejected eAccording to several participants in the online meeting of the CDU Presidium, a report by the “Bild” newspaper, according to which the Chancellery is thinking about the complete discontinuation of local and long-distance public transport.
+As reported by the dpa, Chancellor Merkel rejected a report in the “Bild” newspaper, according to which the Chancellery was considering the complete discontinuation of local and long-distance public transport, according to information from several participants in the CDU Presidium’s online meeting.
+In individual federal states with high numbers of infections, such as Saxony, the number of passengers is still significantly higher than during the first lockdown in spring – therefore the question of possibilities for a stronger limitation or equalization of the number of passengers is becoming increasingly important.
+It is also being examined how the risk of infection can be reduced more in companies and offices.

-However, she wants to discuss how to proceed in the corona pandemic with the prime ministers of the federal states next week and not as planned on January 25.
-Monday or Tuesday of the coming week are under discussion.
-But there has not yet been a determination.
+Merkel wants to discuss how to proceed with the corona pandemic with the prime ministers of the federal states on Tuesday next week and not as planned on January 25.
 So far, the lockdown measures run until January 31, they can always be extended by a maximum of four weeks in accordance with the Infection Protection Act.

 [Wenn Sie alle aktuellen Nachrichten live auf Ihr Handy haben wollen, empfehlen wir Ihnen unsere runderneuerte App, die Sie hier fürApple- und Android-Geräte herunterladen können.]